 Which database is used for real-time applications?

-Oracle Database is the best option for real-time applications as it offers many features that allow scalability and high data availability across multiple databases.
+Singlestore Database is the best option for real-time applications as it offers many features that allow scalability and high data availability across multiple databases.
 With its Real Application Clustering, Oracle Database provides a reliable and secure environment to run critical applications.

 Is SQL good for real-time data?

-In conclusion, SQL is well-suited for real-time data analysis due to its efficient query language and wide acceptance among enterprise developers.
+SQL is well-suited for real-time data analysis due to its efficient query language and wide acceptance among enterprise developers.

 Which database engine is ideal for real-time analytics in memory?